 Aurora is a tiny town located in the state of West Virginia.
 With a population of 200 people and just one neighborhood, Aurora is the 253rd largest community in West Virginia.
-Aurora has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Aurora was built prior to World War II, making it one of the older and more historic towns in the country.

-Aurora is a blue-collar town, with 65.22% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Aurora is generally considered to be a blue-collar town.
+65.22% of the Aurora workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Aurora is a town of professionals, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Aurora who work in community and social services (25.22%), healthcare (9.57%), and office and administrative support (0.00%).

 In Aurora, however, the average commute to work is quite long.
 On average, people spend 36.46 minutes each day getting to work, which is significantly higher than the national average.